Abraham-Einstein/MAFS/README.md

 Please note: the provided `requirements.txt` was generated from the author's environment and may depend on specific hardware/software settings.
 Ensure compatibility with your own machine before installation.

 **2. Training Dataset**
+The Training and test datasets are strictly consistent with the original dataset split.
+For more details, see the relevant repositories: [MFNet](https://www.mi.t.u-tokyo.ac.jp/static/projects/mil_multispectral/), [PST900](https://github.com/ShreyasSkandanS/pst900_thermal_rgb), and [FMB](https://github.com/JinyuanLiu-CV/SegMiF)
+MAFS's checkpoints can be downloaded from this [link](https://pan.baidu.com/s/1EaLbqHdbWI7-sFJYFKXRFQ?pwd=mafs) Code: mafs.

 ## 📝 Citation